Varying high estrogen symptoms may occur simultaneously or one after another with differing levels of intensity and duration.

 - Mood swings

-Aside from aforementioned symptoms, less common side effects can also be vaginal infections; nausea; vomiting; and fibrocystic breasts while mental conditions include panic attacks and memory loss.
+Aside from aforementioned symptoms, less common physical manifestations can also be vaginal infections; nausea; vomiting; and fibrocystic breasts while mental health symptoms include panic attacks and memory loss.

 Signs of High Estrogen Levels

 Medical signs are quantifiable tests that doctors analyze in order to diagnose a patient with a certain condition.
 When paired with symptoms of high estrogen, these signs will help distinguish the underlying cause of the hormonal imbalance.